GluuFederation/training/cluster-manager/tutorial.md

 ```

 ### Generate SSH Public Key on CM
-GCM will manage all servers via ssh without a password.
+GCM will manage all servers via SSH without a password.
 So we need an SSH public key created on CM and distributed to LB, GCS1 and GCS2.
 Log in to CM as foo and create an SSH public key:

 ```